Japan PM says country on the brink over falling birth rate

 However, Japanese governments have tried to promote similar strategies before, without success.

 In 2020, researchers projected Japan's population to fall from a peak of 128 million in 2017 to less than 53 million by the end of the century.
+The population is currently just under 125 million, according to official data.

 Japan has continued implementing strict immigration laws despite some relaxations, but some experts are now saying that the rules should be loosened further to help tackle its ageing society.